EmanuelButoiGit/football-simulator/README.md

 </p>

 # Setup
-How do you setup your own simulator?
+How do you set up your own simulator?
-Well you attach the "BallScript" to a sphere, create the player as a capsule and add the "FollowBall" script.
+Well, you attach the "BallScript" to a sphere, create the player as a capsule and add the "FollowBall" script.

 For better AI, you could use Reinforcement Learning for the agent.
 There are some steps when implementing something like this:
-1. observation = gathers data from environment
+1. observation = gathers data from the environment
 2. decision = makes one based on the data he has
 3. then takes an action where the agent is rewarded

-The brain model that it will be generated..
+The brain model that will be generated can be used for the AI agents.

+The other scripts will be active in the environment and you need to assign the right Game Objects to work.

 # Football strategies
 <p align="left">